neon-iot/hands-on-iot/4-sensors-actuators-peripherals/README.md

 - Smooth LED brightness control with PWM
 - Analog value mapping to PWM
 - Repurpose previous exercises to use asyncio library

+## Additional files

+- Ejemplos Clase 4: the MicroPython files for the examples presented in the slides
+- Ejercicios Clase 4: the solutions of the proposed exercises (given a week later the lecture)